johnpeart/johnpeart.github.io/src/posts/blogpost/2024-04-16-eurovision-first-listens.md

   commentary: |
     Malta is once again bringing the party, with a track reminiscent of 2021 entry, *[Je Ma Casse](https://www.youtube.com/watch?v=jbbc2yKnv0M)*.

-    It's a club-floor filler with a strong female vocal, thumping drum and bass track, and it oozes with sass and sex.
+    It’s a club-floor filler with a strong female vocal, thumping drum and bass track, and it oozes with sass and sex.

 - country: "Moldova"
   shortcode: "MDA"